 “My work is a mix of three things: a reflection of my experiences, a way to help others tell their own stories, and a megaphone for my voice to be heard.
 Being an artist is who I am and I try my best to create work that shows all of me— even if it makes me vulnerable or emotional.” - Eponine Lee

 CELEBRATION OF CULTURAL LIFE AWARD: a $10,000 cash prize, with finalists receiving $2,000.
 The award recognizes excellence in Toronto’s senior arts practitioners; an individual performer, teacher, administrator and/or creator in any arts discipline, including architecture and design, whose work is a celebration of life through the arts.
 The 2022 recipient prize is sponsored by Maureen and Victor Dodig.
 In addition to the prize money, the 2022 recipient will receive a complimentary week-long stay at Valleyview Artist Retreat.

-The recipient of the Celebration of Cultural Life Award will be announced at the Lunch.
+The recipient of the Celebration of Cultural Life Award was announced at the Lunch.